-The ATIP Office has received ten privacy requests during the period covered by this report.
-Eight were processed and two were carried over to the next reporting period.
+The ATIP Office has received nine privacy requests and none were outstanding from the previous period.
+Eight requests were processed during the period covered by this report and one was carried over to the next reporting period.
+The eight requests were processed within the thirty days limit.